sbg/sevenbridges-r/README.md

 - Complete API R client with user friendly API like a$project("demo")$file("sample.tz")$delete()

-- CWL Tool interface, you can directly describe your tool in R, export to JSON/YAML, or add it to your online project
+- CWL Tool interface, you can directly describe your tool in R, export to JSON/YAML, or add it to your online project.
+This package defines a complete set of CWL object.

 - Task monitoring hook allow you to add hook function to task status when you monitor a task, for example, when task is finished sent you email or download all files.